Which is superior, Windows or Linux?

 Flexibility and Personalization

 When it comes to freedom and personalization, Linux excels.
-By selecting from a variety of desktop environments, themes, and software choices, users are able to customize the system to suit their tastes.
+By selecting from a variety of desktop environments, themes, and software choices, users can customize the system to suit their tastes.
 In this way, Windows provides less freedom.

 Cost